collabvm/collab-vm-server/README.md

 ## Macintosh
 I do not have a Macintosh computer so I don't know how to compile it nor do I know if it's possible, but it should be relatively the same as the Linux instructions.
 If anyone can write compilation instructions for the Mac, let me know.

+# License
+Collab VM Server, as well as the Web App and Admin Web App are licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).